On the Expressive Power of Sparse Geometric MPNNs: Building a generically maximally expressive E-GGNN

-The functions $\phi_{\mathrm{global}}^{(q)},\phi^{(t,q,c)}$ are all fully connected neural networks with a single layer, an output dimension of $1$, and an analytic non-polynomial activation (in our implementation, TanH activation).
-The complexity of $\us$ is linear in $N$, as we discuss in Appendix \ref{complexity}.
+Where $\theta$ is a learnable matrix, and the functions $\phi_{\mathrm{global}}^{(q)},\phi^{(t,q,c)}$ are all fully connected neural networks with a single layer, an output dimension of $1$, and an analytic non-polynomial activation (in our implementation, TanH activation).
+The complexity of $\us$ is linear in $N\cdot C$, as we discuss in Appendix \ref{complexity}.

 The next theorem shows that $\us$ is generically maximally expressive: \begin{restatable}{theorem}{express} Let $d, N, T$ be natural numbers.
 Let $F$ be a maximally expressive E-GGNN of depth $T$, and let $F_\theta$ denote the $\us$ architecture with depth $T$ and $C=2Nd+1$ channels.
 Then, for Lebesgue almost every choice of network parameters $\theta$, we have that for all generic $\G,\hat \G \in \GdN$,